oVirt/ovirt-site/source/develop/release-management/features/metrics/metrics-store.html.md

 This feature will introduce real-time monitoring for the oVirt project.

 Real-time monitoring will provide visibility into the user's complete infrastructure.

+The oVirt Metrics Store is based on the [OpenShift Logging](https://github.com/openshift/origin-aggregated-logging) stack.
+It consists of multiple components abbreviated as the "EFK" stack: Elasticsearch, Fluentd, Kibana.
+You can use either the OpenShift Container Platform (OCP) based on RHEL7, or OpenShift Origin (Origin) based on CentOS7.
+[Ansible](https://github.com/openshift/openshift-ansible) is used to install logging using the OpenShift Ansible logging [roles](https://github.com/openshift/openshift-ansible/blob/master/roles/openshift_logging/README.md).

+On the oVirt hosts, Collectd is used to send metrics about the host, engine and vms to a local Fluentd.
+Fluentd is used to collectd Engine, VDSM logs and the Collectd metrics, parse the data and add additional metadata and send the data to the remote metrics store.

+Collectd and Fluentd configurations are deployed using Ansible, that are also run as part of host deploy for every new/reilnstalled host.

 ## Owner